BjornKennethHolmstrom/Spiralize/static/content/guides/spiritual/sections/01-first-tier/00-first-tier-intro.md

    - Green's empathy softens Orange's individualism.

 2. **Spot Your Trap**:
-   - Use the [Spiral Diagnostics Tool](/guide-spiritual/tools/spiral-diagnostics.md) to identify shadows.
+   - Use the [Spiral Dynamics Quiz](https://spiralize.org/quiz) to to identify shadows.
    - ***Or as Grok would say: if you're burning sage while ghosting your therapist, check your spiral.***

 3. **Practice Wisely**: